stvkoch/graphqlizejs/README.md

 strictRight
 ```

 ## Inputs Create and Update

-To able to mutate your data you will need hold your data inside of input mutation type.
-Graphqlizejs will generate the \_inputCreate and \_inputUpdate for each model and _through_ models
+To able to mutate your data you will need to hold your data inside of input mutation type.
+Graphqlizejs will generate the \_inputCreate and \_inputUpdate for each model and _through_ models.

 ### Input Create